Arsen-Ber/wurpm/wurpm-1.1-beta/NEW-CHANGES-1.1.md

  + New file functions for convenience.

- - Install Files by using CURL.
+ + Install Files from url by using WGET. (in version 1.0 in install files from url using CURL)